Some people will believe anything they see in print.

 This clear and concise rebuttal, though overlooked by those who prefer the rumor, should have put all doubts to rest.
 Like Nelson’s tomb at St. Paul’s, Newberry’s eternal repose involves an actual coffin, and a monumental amount of carved stone.

-By Suzanne Karr Schmidt, George Amos Poole III Curator of Rare Books and Manuscripts
+Suzanne Karr Schmidt is the George Amos Poole III Curator of Rare Books and Manuscripts at the Newberry.